DAOmasons/docs/docs/Rituals/ritual-of-ranks.md

 - [ ] Partially Automated
 - [ ] Fully Automated/Passive

-**Game Direction**

-- Update to include score system.
-It was a much better system with that.

 ## Essence

 Ritual of Ranks is how we keep track of the roles that each member has completed on a project.